 This might be news to you, but nobody actually pays a flat rate for electricity.
 Thanks to something electric companies have coined “peak hours,” the cost of powering up your pump fluctuates over the span of the day.

 Peak hours are set times when residents in your local area tend to use more power—and put more strain on the grid.
 These hours depend on the trends of your specific region.
 Often times, if you live in a hot climate, peak hours are at the hottest time of day—when your neighbors are most likely to crank up their air conditioning units.
 Give your energy provider a call to find out the peak hours of where you live, and schedule your pump operation around those times.

 Here’s another secret: you don’t have to run your pump for eight hours straight.
 You can divide up the time however works best for your schedule, which gives you way more flexibility to run your pump during non-peak hours.
 You’ll get the same service for much cheaper, which is a major cost difference over time.

 Timing is Everything: Maintaining Your Pool’s Chemical Balance

 There’s another reason off-hours might be a smarter time to run your pump.
 Of course, one function of your pump is to circulate your cleaning chemicals so that they spread evenly across your pool.
 Nobody wants pockets of high-potent cleaning products in the water.

 One chemical that needs to be added after dark is pool shock.
 If you add it during the day, the sun will burn most of it off, and it won’t be nearly as effective.
 When you add pool shock, you want to make sure you run your pump for eight hours at night to make sure it’s really distributed.

 Worried that your pump’s night shift might disrupt your sleep?
-Get an ultra-quiet model like this Blue Thunder In-Ground Single-Speed Pump.
+Get an ultra-quiet model from our BLACK+DECKER line.

 Now You’re Swimming Downstream